3 Jazz Fest Drinks We Love to Keep You Hydrated in 2023

 With temperatures rising and music filling the air at this year’s New Orleans Jazz and Heritage Festival, it’s important to keep yourself hydrated so you can enjoy all the fun under the sun.

 So how much fluid do you need?
 It turns out you need half of your body weight in ounces, plus another 16 ounces for every pound of sweat you lose.
 That means you better keep those fluids coming throughout the day – anything without alcohol, that is.
-And if you can’t stand the taste of plain old water, try this tip: we tend to drink more of a beverage when it’s flavored, so water bottle add-ins can make it easier to stay hydrated.
+And if you can’t stand the taste of plain old water, try this tip: We tend to drink more of a beverage when it’s flavored, so water bottle add-ins can make it easier to stay hydrated.

 But when it comes to Jazz Fest, or any other festival for that matter, there’s so many tempting beverages to choose from that it can make it hard to make the right choice on what might hydrate us the best.
-In one of my recent “Love it, Like It, Hate it” segments, I give my best & worst options when it comes to Jazz Fest beverages, helping you to stay cool and hydrated so you can dance to your heart’s content!
+In one of my recent “Love it, Like It, Hate it” segments, I give my best and worst options when it comes to Jazz Fest beverages, helping you to stay cool and hydrated so you can dance to your heart’s content!

-Water.
+- Water.
 If you tend tend to drink more of a beverage when it’s flavored, you can add flavor & electrolytes with tablets like Nuun (7 calories, no artificial sweeteners).

-Diet soft drinks.
-They’re hydrating, but contain artificial sweeteners.
+- Diet soft drinks.
+They’re hydrating, but contain artificial sweeteners

-Frozen daiquiris.
+- Frozen daiquiris.
 With more than 800 sugary calories, frozen daiquiris can pack in more calories than an order of crawfish bread or a couple of meat pies!